mpkelly/blog/assets/articles/colour.md

 ...
 ```

-Here's how it might look using CSS variables:
+It's a tree because each context will still inherit styles from the primary context while having the option to redefine the variables as necessary.
+Here's how it might look using CSS variables.

 ```css